 Estimation:

-The parameters for each of the EMGD’s reported are estimated using the maximum likelihood approach provided in the retimes package (Massidda 2013) based in the R statistical computing environment (R Core Team 2015).
-The maximum likelihood estimates of the parameters for the EMG distribution are described in detail in Silver, Ritchie et al. (2009).
+The parameters for each of the EMGD’s were estimated using the maximum likelihood approach provided in the retimes package (Massidda 2013) based in the R statistical computing environment (R Core Team 2015).
+The maximum likelihood estimates of the parameters for the EMGD are described in detail in Silver, Ritchie et al. (2009).

 Goodness-of-fit Statistics

 Pearson’s Chi-Squared goodness-of-fit was used to evaluate if the observed data came from an underlying EMGD.
-The null hypothesis assumes that the data fits the distribution well, while the alternative assumes that the distribution is not a true reflection of the observed data, more detail of this goodness-of-fit test can be found in Greenwood and Nikulin (1996).
-For this paper a significance level of α=0.05 was used, with r-p-1 degrees of freedom, where r is the number of quantiles at which the fit is compared, 10 is used in all calculations in this study, and p is the number of estimated parameters which is 3 for all cases when using the EMGD.
+The null hypothesis assumed that the data fitted the distribution well, while the alternative assumed that the distribution was not a true reflection of the observed data, more detail of this goodness-of-fit test can be found in Greenwood and Nikulin (1996).
+For this study a significance level of α=0.05 was used, with r-p-1 degrees of freedom, where r is the number of quantiles at which the fit is compared, 10 is used in all calculations in this study, and p is the number of estimated parameters which is 3 for all cases when using the EMGD.
 The critical value is taken from the Chi-squared tables with 6 degrees of freedom at a significance level of 0.05 which corresponds to a critical value of 12.592.

 Comparison across ruling periods and rounds